-In the Primer Pair Specificity Checking Parameters section, set the selection Database to RefSeq representative genomes.
+In the Primer Pair Specificity Checking Parameters section, set the Database selection to Genomes for selected organisms (primary reference assembly only).
 Leave the Organism set as Homo sapiens.

-You thus request each potential pair of PCR primers to be compared to the human genome. entire Thus unintended products of similar size to the intended product, can be identified.
+You thus request each potential pair of PCR primers to be compared to the entire human genome.
+Thus unintended products of similar size to the intended product, can be identified.